How to Extract Audio from Video

 - Head to the official site and download the free media converter.
 Follow the prompts to set it up.

-- Launch the app, then click "Add file" to import the clip you want to work with.
+- Launch the app, then click "Add file" to import the clip you want to change.

 - In the dropdown next to the preview, choose an output format depending on your needs.